simila/Yunxuebang_autoanswerer/README.md

 		This scripts can also running with Tencent Serverless Functions.
-		See https://cloud.tencent.com/document/product/583/ for funther infomation.
+		See https://cloud.tencent.com/document/product/583/ for further infomation.